VCE Philosophy

 THE GOOD LIFE

-Area of Study 1: Conceptions of the Good Life
+Area of Study 1: The good life and the individual

 This Area of Study involves an analysis of arguments related to the way we should live our lives.
-It covers the role of duty, happiness, pleasure and pain, as well as other key facets to do with the good life.
+It covers the role of happiness, pleasure and pain, love and friendship as well as other key facets to do with the good life.
 It will involve a discussion of human nature and whether human life has a unique purpose.

-Students will investigate the topic by studying the works of Plato, Aristotle, Nietzsche and Wolf.
+Throughout Unit 3, students will investigate the topic by studying the works of Allen, Aristotle, de Beauvoir, Cicero, Mill, Nietzsche, Plato, Singer, Weil and Wolf.

 Assessments